1962 Major League Baseball expansion: Performance of expansion teams

-After losses in nine straight games to start the 1962 season, the Mets set an MLB record with 120 losses in their 160 games played.
+After losses in nine straight games to start the 1962 season, the Mets set a then-MLB record with 120 losses in their 160 games played.
 The team featured two pitchers who lost at least 20 games and had the lowest batting average in the NL.
 Despite the repeated setbacks on the field, the Mets proved popular with fans of the previous NL franchises in New York, drawing more than 900,000 fans to the Polo Grounds in 1962.
 The Mets played one more season at the stadium, before Shea Stadium was built in time for the 1964 season, in which New York drew 1.8 million spectators.
 By 1969, the Mets had won their first World Series, one of two earned by the franchise.
 In addition, New York has won five NL pennants and six division titles.

 The Colt .45s played their first three seasons at Colt Stadium before beginning play at the Astrodome in 1965.
 The team won its first game, defeating the Chicago Cubs by a score of 11–2.
 At the end of their first season, the Colt .45s were in eighth place in the NL; the Cubs and Mets were behind them.
-The franchise did not finish higher than ninth over the next six years, before improving in the following decade.
+The franchise did not finish higher than eighth over the next six years, before improving in the following decade.
 Houston eventually changed their team nickname to the Astros, and won the 2005 NL pennant; in addition, they played in the National League Championship Series three other times.
 The Astros moved to the American League in the 2013 season.
 They made their second World Series appearance four years later, winning for the first time.
-The Astros would win two more AL pennants, in 2019 and 2021.
+The Astros would win two more AL pennants, in 2019 and 2021, before winning a second World Series title in 2022.